ENSTA-U2IS-AI/torch-uncertainty/README.md

 - baselines available for training on your datasets
 - layers available for use in your networks

-## Reference

-This package also contains the official implementation of Packed-Ensembles.

-If you find the corresponding models interesting, please consider citing our [paper](https://arxiv.org/abs/2210.09184):

-    @inproceedings{laurent2023packed,
-        title={Packed-Ensembles for Efficient Uncertainty Estimation},
-        author={Laurent, Olivier and Lafage, Adrien and Tartaglione, Enzo and Daniel, Geoffrey and Martinez, Jean-Marc and Bursuc, Andrei and Franchi, Gianni}, booktitle={ICLR},
-        year={2023}
-    }

 ## Installation

 The package can be installed from PyPI or from source.